Chemin de la Machine, Louveciennes: Description

-Analyse
+Interpretation

 Le Chemin de la Machine, Louveciennes is reminiscent of Meindert Hobbema's The Avenue at Middelharnis (1689, London, National Gallery), which Sisley was able to see during his first stay in London.
 The direction of the construction may reveal the influence of Jean-Baptiste Camille Corot, and the important place of the sky recalls Salomon van Ruysdael, one of the masters of the Dutch landscape of the 17th century.